Fri March 1, 2019:

 T3G is for educators committed to helping other educators use GIS.
 If what you crave is just to improve your GIS skills, T3G may not be the right fit for you.
 The T3G focus is on teaching and learning -- not "how to do GIS better" but "how you can help other educators grasp why and how to teach with GIS, and how they can learn more."
 We still want T3G participants to build essential tech skills, but that can be done solo.
 T3G is career-long professional development for educators, by educators, about helping others teach effectively with GIS.

-The 2018 event has room for up to 60 participants including up to 20 returning participants.
+The 2019 event has room for up to 60 participants including up to 20 returning participants.
 The focus will be on education in the United States, with particular attention to the K12 environment.
 All participants will be expected to have certain skills and experiences already in place when Day 1 begins.
 Participants must complete Day 1 to attend Day 2, and all participants will present something during Day 2.
 Educators without proper background will not be ready to gain from the experience, so registrants are expected to be comfortable with the list below.
-Register here (waiting list).
+Registration will open in March 2019.